FAQ

 The contribution rate cannot exceed 3% per annum

-10. When does an insurer have to submit an audit certificate and declaration form?
+1. When does an insurer have to submit an audit certificate and declaration form?
 MIBI recommend that Members include the preparation of the combined MIICF All Motor GWP and Class 10 Audit Certificate within the scope of their statutory audit.
 The combined Audit Certificate should be submitted to MIBI no later than 7 April each year.

-12. When is the Report submitted to the Minister of Finance?
-In accordance with the Insurance (Amendment) Act 2018 the Report to the Minister for Finance is submitted no later than 31 July.
+3. When is the Report submitted to the Minister of Finance?
+In accordance with the Insurance (Amendment) Act 2018, the Report to the Minister for Finance is submitted no later than 31 July.

-13. What is the penalty if a member fails to make a MIICF contribution?
+4. What is the penalty if a member fails to make a MIICF contribution?
 Section 3H (Failure to make contribution to MIIC Fund) of the Insurance (Amendment) Act 2018 outlines the responsibility on the MIBI to collect the contribution from its Members as a contract debt through the courts in accordance with Section 3H(1) of 2018 Act and refer any failures of a vehicle insurer to make a contribution to the Central Bank of Ireland for appropriate action.
-This could include preventing the vehicle insurer from issuing any policies as set out under Section 3H(6), and/or be guilty of an offence which is liable on conviction on indictment to a fine or to imprisonment of up to 5 years or both, as set out under Section 3I of the 2018 Act.
+This could include preventing the vehicle insurer from issuing any policies as set out under Section 3H(6), and/or being guilty of an offence liable on conviction on indictment to a fine or imprisonment of up to 5 years or both, as set out under Section 3I of the 2018 Act.

 MIBI Levy